“Mom, I’m Gay.” My Janet Jackson Inspired Coming Out Story.

 Regardless of how challenging life might seem, never give up.
 Never be afraid to speak your truth, never stop believing in yourself, and never give up on your dreams.
 Commit to the work it takes to succeed, and dreams will come true.

-Feel free share your thoughts in the comments below.
+If you've enjoyed this post, please share it with your friends on social media.
+Otherwise, Feel free share your thoughts in the comments below.
 But, please, be respectful.
 If you do not have something positive to say, adding value you to the conversation and helping empower others, please keep any negative or thoughtless opinions to yourself.
 Have the courage to share your truth, it’s more cathartic than you might think.
 Namaste, Jason

 Awaken Your Creativity Within